hostedposted/pokedex.website/README.md

 # Locally

-If you would like to use edit this website or use it offline, Please use this command.
+If you would like to get the code to your device, Please use this command.

 ```
 git clone https://github.com/Pokedex-website/Pokedex-website.github.io.git